Energy in Queensland

 Queensland's energy policy is based on the year 2000 document called the Queensland Energy Policy: A Cleaner Energy Strategy.
 The Queensland Government assists energy development through the Department of Energy and Water Supply.
 The state is noted for its significant contribution to coal mining in Australia.
 The primary fuel for electricity generation in the state is coal with coal seam gas becoming a significant fuel source.
 Queensland has 98% of Australia's reserves of coal seam gas.
 An expansion of energy-intensive industries such as mining, economic growth and population growth have created increased demand for energy in Queensland.

-Early energy development in the middle of the 20th century facilitated the extraction of fossil fuels and distribution of natural gas and oil in pipelines from the south-west of the state, under the leadership of Joh Bjelke-Petersen.
 In 2006, Queensland became the biggest emitter of greenhouse gases in Australia due to its reliance on coal power and road transport.
 A 2005 government report highlighted the state's vulnerability to rising oil prices.

 Queensland was the state to first to produce commercial oil, the first to find natural gas and the first to supply a capital city with natural gas by pipeline.
 It has Australia's largest onshore oil field, the Jackson oil field.
 It was also the first state to use a form of hydro-electric power at Thargomindah when water pressure from a well sunk into the Great Artesian Basin was harnessed to generate electric power.